 The application of the Additionality Tool the project can be confirmed as additional.
-The economic unattractiveness of enhancing the already existing cogeneration process is indicating the additionality of this project; because the improved operation of the energy processes is not considered as necessary for the operation of Colombo.
+The economic unattractiveness of enhancing the already existing cogeneration process is indicating the additionality of this project; because the improved operation of the energy processes is not considered as necessary for the operation of Companhia Energética Santa Elisa.
 The project baseline is clearly, retraceable and plausibly displayed in the project BLS.
-Possible project alternatives are discussed, used for calculation of new emission factor, the special circumstances and weakness of that approach shall be pointed out.
+Possible project alternatives are discussed, not are not eligible, as they are too old.
+Updated data should be applied.
+If data from ONS will be used for calculation of new emission factor, the special circumstances and weakness of that approach shall be pointed out.